bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 Short answer:

 * Explain how the CPU provides concurrency or parallelism:
+  The same way film provides motion: an illusion.
+Just as film makes a series of still pictures appear to be a single moving picture by showing them in rapid succesion, a CPU appears to run many processes concurrently by rapidly switching between them using a scheduling algorithm.

 * Describe assembly language and machine language:

+  Machine language is the raw numeric language that is actually dealt with by the computer hardware directly;
+  it's just numbers between 0 and 255 represented as 8 bits of charge or no charge.

+  Assembly is the lowest level of abstraction added for human readability.
+It assigns names to the machine language instructions.

+  sctest.ls8 in this repo is machine language with assembly in the comments.

 ## Coding